Prag8855/aab/content/docs/anmeldung.md

     - Choose **Ja** if you have other residences than the ones listed above.
 If you check this box, you must also fill [this extra form](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/mdb-f402610-beiblatt_zur_anmeldung_blanko.pdf).
 - **Section 1 and section 2**: These sections contain information about the people who are registering their address.
 If you register more than two people, you must fill [this extra form](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/mdb-f402610-beiblatt_zur_anmeldung_blanko.pdf).
     - **Familienmitglied ist**: leave this space empty
     - **Familienname, ggf.
-Doktorgrad, Passname**: Your last name, doctoral degrees (e.g. "PhD")
+Doktorgrad, Passname**: Your last name, doctoral degrees (e.g. "PhD").
+Use the same spelling as in your passport.
+Do not use Cyrillic or non-Latin characters.[^2]
     - **Vornamen**: Your first name.
+Use the same spelling as in your passport.
 If you have multiple first names, underline the name you want to be called.
+Do not use Cyrillic or non-Latin characters.[^2]
     - **Geburtsname**: Your name at birth, if you changed your name.
+Do not use Cyrillic or non-Latin characters.
     - **Geschlecht**: Your gender.
 Enter "männlich" for male, "weiblich" for female, or "divers" for other.
     - **Tag, Ort, Land der Geburt**: Your date, place and country of birth.
 For example, "23.10.1955, Montreal, Canada".
 Use the DD.MM.YYYY date format.
     - **Religionsgesellschaft**: Enter the religious community you are part of.
 This information is used to collect the [church tax](/glossary/Kirchensteuer).